vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/13_Cloudfront.md

 ### ❌ **Incorrect Options (with reasons)**

-🔴 **AWS Fargate is incorrect** because this service is just a **serverless compute engine for containers** that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
+<span style="color:red"><strong>🔴 AWS Fargate is incorrect</strong></span> because this service is just a **serverless compute engine for containers** that works with both Amazon Elastic Container Service (ECS) and Amazon Elastic Kubernetes Service (EKS).
 Although this service is more cost-effective than its server-based counterpart, **Amazon S3 still costs way less than Fargate**, especially for storing static content.

-🔴 **AWS Lambda is incorrect** because this simply lets you **run your code serverless** without provisioning or managing servers.
+<span style="color:red"><strong>🔴 AWS Lambda is incorrect</strong></span> because this simply lets you **run your code serverless** without provisioning or managing servers.
 Although this is also a cost-effective service since you pay only for the compute time you consume, **you can't use this to store static content or as a CDN**.
 A better combination is **Amazon CloudFront and Amazon S3**.

-🔴 **AWS Global Accelerator is incorrect** because this service is more suitable for **non-HTTP use cases**, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require **static IP addresses** or deterministic, fast regional failover.
+<span style="color:red"><strong>🔴 AWS Global Accelerator is incorrect</strong></span> because this service is more suitable for **non-HTTP use cases**, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require **static IP addresses** or deterministic, fast regional failover.
 Moreover, there is **no direct way to integrate AWS Global Accelerator with Amazon S3**.
 It's more suitable to use **Amazon CloudFront** instead in this scenario.

 ### ✅ **Summary**